soggybag/front-end-React/05-webpack-intro/README.md

 There are a couple strategies you can use.

 - Show hidden files https://www.google.com/#safe=off&q=terminal+show+hidden+files
 - create the file as babelrc (without the .) set the text, then add the . to the beginning of the file name.
-- You can also use `$ open .babelrc` in the terminal.
+- Use `$ open .babelrc` in the terminal to open the file.

-**entry: APP_DIR + '/index.jsx'**
+**entry: APP_DIR + '/index.jsx' and the .jsx extension**

 The .jsx extension is not recognized by many code editors.
 While it might feel more accurate to use the .jsx extension on files that contain jsx code, the .js extension works also, and this might work